chrisjdallmann/feco-inhibition/data/README.md

 `web_treadmill.parquet`: Calcium imaging data from DNg74 (web) axons during behavior on the treadmill.

-## Calcium imaging in fully restrained animals
+## Calcium imaging data from fully restrained animals
 `hook_flexion_01_magnet.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet.

 `hook_extension_magnet.parquet`: Calcium imaging data from hook extension axons during passive leg movements with the magnet.

-`claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (from Mamiya et al. 2018).
+`claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (Mamiya et al. 2018).
 Used to tune the computational model.

-`hook_flexion_01_magnet_Mamiya2018.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet (from Mamiya et al. 2018).
+`hook_flexion_01_magnet_Mamiya2018.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet (Mamiya et al. 2018).
 Used to tune the computational model.

-`club_magnet_Mamiya2018.parquet`: Calcium imaging data from club axons during passive leg movements with the magnet (from Mamiya et al. 2018).
+`club_magnet_Mamiya2018.parquet`: Calcium imaging data from club axons during passive leg movements with the magnet (Mamiya et al. 2018).
 Used to tune the computational model.

 `hook_flexion_03_bdn2.parquet`: Calcium imaging data from hook flexion axons with and without activation of descending neuron DNg100 (BDN2).

 `pmt_control.parquet`: GFP fluorescence from FeCO axons following the start-up of the microscope PMT.

-## Optogenetic activation and silencing in behaving animals
+## Optogenetic activation and silencing data from behaving animals
 `9A_activation.parquet`: Behavioral data for optogenetic activation of 9A neurons in tethered walking flies.

 `9A_silencing.parquet`: Behavioral data for optogenetic silencing of 9A neurons in tethered walking flies.